john-pachec0/Monitor/APP_STORE_METADATA.md

 ```
 TESTING NOTES FOR APPLE REVIEW

-Thank you for reviewing Untwist.
+Thank you for reviewing Monitor.
 Here's what you need to know:

 CORE FUNCTIONALITY:
-Untwist is a thought journaling and reframing tool based on CBT (Cognitive Behavioral Therapy) techniques.
+Monitor is a thought journaling and reframing tool based on CBT (Cognitive Behavioral Therapy) techniques.
 Users capture anxious thoughts and review them later using guided reframing.

 HOW TO TEST:
 1. Complete onboarding (3 quick screens)